New applications of VR technology boost UX and revenues

 Ludovic Maire, Director Technology Solutions, Valtech Canada.

-VR experiences have been introduced in 92 stores in 15 countries.
-Customers, equipped with HTC helmets provided in-store, can now view products in a variety of backgrounds by adjusting the VR brightness and weather conditions.
+Decathlon's VR experiences have been introduced in 92 stores in 15 countries.
+Customers, equipped with VR helmets provided in-store, can now view products in a variety of backgrounds by adjusting the VR brightness and weather conditions.

 Through our strong UX/UI expertise, and by leveraging a state-of-the-art gaming engine like Unity, we managed to create a completely immersive room-scale VR experience, where the customer actually feels like he’s going camping and is ready to discover new products.